 tests and have better visual acuity.
 Even premature infants can benefit from breast milk.
 Preemies who are fed their mothers’ milk may require shorter hospital stays and have fewer infections.

 The primary benefit of breast milk is nutritional since it contains just the right amount of fatty acids, lactose, water and amino acids for digestion, brain development and growth.
 Infant formula from a bottle cannot compete with these benefits.
-Human milk is also free of contamination by polluted water
+Human milk is also free of contamination by polluted water or dirty bottles.

 Breastfeeding is also beneficial for mothers.
 Not only are there no bottles to sterilize and no formula to buy, it may be easier for you to lose the pounds of pregnancy quicker since nursing burns extra calories.
 Breastfeeding also stimulates the uterus to contract which results in reducing the incidence of postpartum hemorrhage and the uterus returns to its normal size sooner.